brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 </small>
 </p>

-The main advantadge of this method is the linear increase in efficiency, i.e. by doubling the amount of processors, we reduce the training time by half.
+The main advantadge of this method is the linear increase in efficiency, i.e. by doubling the amount of processors, we reduce the compute time by half, minus the communication overhead.
 However, it's not memory efficient, since it requires a duplication of the entire model on all compute units, i.e. increasing number of processors allows only for a speedup in solution, not on the increase of the model size.

-As an exceptional use case, this method does not always require the same network to be copied over to each compute unit.
-An example of this property is the [dropout]({{ site.baseurl }}{% post_url 2018-03-27-Deep-Neural-Networks %}) technique utilized in Deep Neural Nets, where training on several distinct networks are executed simultaneously (even though usually the same data is executed on all models).
+As a final note, DDP doesn't always guarantee a deterministic solution independent of the processor count.
+To guarantee a single communication step per epoch, some operations such as layer normalization are performed locally (at a processor level) leading to a weight update that changes with the data assigned per processor.

 For a thorough analysis of the topic, take a look at the paper [Measuring the Effects of Data Parallelism on Neural Network Training (Google Labs, arXiv)](https://arxiv.org/abs/1811.03600)